A Trip to The Highest Hill in Hong Kong Island: Victoria Peak

 Image Credit: Yeo Khee on Unsplash

-Similar to the bus, a minibus is another cheapest way to get to The Peak.
-The only difference is the route taken by the minibus.
-There is only one service running to and fro The Peak.
+Similar to the bus, the minibus is another affordable way to reach The Peak.
+The main difference lies in the route it takes, and unlike the buses, there’s only one minibus service operating to and from The Peak.

 Getting there: Service 1 from Central (Two International Financial Center)